 According to the FDA, a biosimilar is a biological product that has been proven to be highly similar to a reference product notwithstanding minor differences in clinically inactive components, and that there are no clinically meaningful differences between the biosimilar and the reference product in terms of safety, purity, and potency.3

-- Rheumatoid Arthritis (RA) – Moderate to severe RA in adults
+- Rheumatoid arthritis (RA) – Moderate to severe RA in adults

 - Psoriatic arthritis (PsA)